-$\rightarrow$ A stronger base for quantitative estimation of the impacts from NIS should be provided, also through experiments or ecological modelling; regular dedicated monitoring and long-time series to provide information on trends should be ensured; NIS identification capacity should be strengthened, also by the use of molecular approaches including bar-coding, besides traditional species identification.
-These recommendations are included in the decision UNEP(DEPI)/MED IG.23/23 and are confirmed by the results of this study.

-→ There is a need for better coordination at national and sub-regional level on NIS monitoring.
+- →A stronger base for the quantitative estimation of the impacts from NIS should be provided, through experiments or ecological modelling; regular, dedicated monitoring and long-time studies to provide information on trends should be ensured; NIS identification capacity should be strengthened, by the use of molecular approaches, including bar-coding, as well as traditional species identification.
+These recommendations are included in the decision UNEP(DEPI)/MED IG.23/23 and are confirmed by the results of this study. - There is a need for better coordination at national and sub-regional level on NIS monitoring.

-Few information is available about pressures and impacts exerted by offshore installations and activities on the marine environment.
+Little information is available about the pressures and impacts exerted by offshore installations and activities on the marine environment.
 Comprehensive, regional knowledge is missing.

-→ Monitoring procedures and programme for offshore installations and activities should be set up in the framework of the Med Offshore Action Plan (under Specific Objective 9).
+Monitoring procedures and programme for offshore installations and activities should be set up in the framework of the Med Offshore Action Plan (under Specific Objective 9).
 Any CI of the IMAP system should be integrated/updated as required.

-Action gaps and recommendations:
+Action gaps and recommendations

-Additional measures to minimize operational pollution and to combat illicit discharges are needed.
+Additional measures to minimize operational pollution and to combat illicit discharges are required.

-$\rightarrow$ In addition to existing operations (e.g. Oscarmed, supported by RAMOGE) controls of the oil registers of ships by the port authorities would limit their number and would encourage the use of reception facilities.

-Due to continuous growing of vessel size (container and cruise ships) response capacity need to be adjusted.
+→ In addition to existing operations (e.g. Oscarmed, supported by RAMOGE), controls of the oil registers of ships by port authorities would limit their number and would encourage the use of reception facilities.
+Due to the continuous increase in vessel size (container and cruise ships), response capacity needs to be adjusted.

-$\rightarrow$ Strengthening response capacity to incidents involving large container vessels or cruise ships is recommended for example through improving the characteristics of offshore tugs.
+Strengthening the response capacity to incidents involving large container vessels or cruise ships is recommended, for example, through improving the characteristics of offshore tugs.

-Implementation of national IMAPs is still partial and limited.

-→ UNEP/MAP IMAP Ecosystem Approach and the IMAP monitoring and assessment conducted as part of it are aimed to enable informed decision making and to help identify further actions and measures needed to achieve the Good Environmental Status of the Mediterranean.
+Implementation of national IMAPs is still partial and limited. → UNEP/MAP IMAP Ecosystem Approach, and the IMAP monitoring and assessment conducted as part of it, are aimed at enabling informed decision making and at helping to identify further actions and measures needed to achieve the Good Environmental Status of the Mediterranean.
 Some of the IMAP Ecological Objectives and Common Indicators (EO2 - CI 6, EO3 - CI 19, EO10 - CI 22 and 23, EO11 - Candidate indicators 26 and 27) are specific for the scope of this study and can be considered as operative measures to combat marine pollution from shipping and O&G activities.
-Therefore, we can conclude there is the need to enforce the implementation of national IMAPs to ensure better monitoring and future assessment of the issues identified in the report.
+Therefore, we can conclude that there is a need to enforce the implementation of national IMAPs to ensure better monitoring and future assessment of the issues identified in the report.

 Despite the effort of the Secretariat to facilitate reporting obligation, the majority of the 22 Contracting Parties, with few exceptions of four (4), are still in non-compliance with their reporting obligation under Article 9 of the 2002 Prevention Protocol.
-A similar observation can be made with regard to the reporting obligation defined by IMO Circular MEPC/Circ.318.
+A similar observation can be made with regard to the reporting obligation defined by the IMO Circular MEPC/Circ.318.
 This has an impact on the monitoring of the CI19 and on the assessment of the progress made regarding EO9.

-→ The Compliance Committee under the Barcelona Convention and its Protocols, recommended through Decision IG.24/1:

-- to foster the collection of data on pollution incidents through a user friendly and simple online system. - to encourage Contracting Parties to report pollution incidents under the online Barcelona Convention Reporting System (BCRS). - to support the Secretariat in carrying out (at international and regional level) a comparative exercise between already existing reporting procedures and formats.
+- The Compliance Committee under the Barcelona Convention and its Protocols, recommended, through Decision IG.24/1: - to foster the collection of data on pollution incidents through a simple, user-friendly online system; - to encourage Contracting Parties to report pollution incidents under the online Barcelona Convention Reporting System (BCRS); - to support the Secretariat in carrying out (at international and regional level) a comparative exercise between already existing reporting procedures and formats.

-The comparative analysis of reporting obligations on marine pollution from ships, due by the Mediterranean countries highlighted opportunities to minimize overlapping, improve coherence among different reporting systems and fill some reporting gaps.
+The comparative analysis of reporting obligations on marine pollution from ships, due by the Mediterranean countries, highlighted opportunities to minimize overlapping, improve coherence among different reporting systems and fill some reporting gaps.